- News & Notices+

 We need one piece of photographic ID (i.e. copy of Passport or Driving Licence).
 We also need you to provide us with 2 pieces of official mail with your name and address on them (i.e. utility bill, Benefit Agency letter, bank statement etc.).
 These prove you are living at your application address.

-If you have access to children we will need written confirmation from either your ex-partner or a lawyer.
+If you have access to children we will need written confirmation from a solicitor or your ex-partner.

-If you are pregnant you must provide your certificate of confinement or your “share care” card.
+If you are pregnant you must provide proof of your pregnancy and expected due date.

 40% of our lets should be to applicants referred to us from South Lanarkshire Council.
-If you have already been to South Lanarkshire Council and made an application with them, make sure you have made them aware that you want to be re-housed by West Whitlawburn Housing Co-operative.
+If you have already been to South Lanarkshire Council and made an application with them, make sure you have made them aware that you want to be re-housed by us.

-We have 644 properties in the outskirts of Cambuslang.
+We have 704 properties in the outskirts of Cambuslang.
 All but one are in the West Whitlawburn area.
 The majority of our stock are multi-storey flats.
-For safety reasons, we do not allocate families with children flats above the sixth floor.
-We also have tenemental low-rise flats which are 3 floors high and some recently built front/back door houses and cottage flats.
-Some of each property types are adapted with wet floor showers for people who have mobility difficulties.
+We also have tenemental low-rise flats which are 3 floors high and some houses and cottage flats.
+Some properties are adapted for people who have mobility difficulties.